MLB's January Standoff: Why 13 Top Free Agents Are Still Waiting

 The Bregman Situation

-Alex Bregman opted out of two years and $80 million remaining on the deal he signed with Boston last offseason.
+Alex Bregman opted out of two years and $80 million remaining on the deal he signed with Boston last offseason, per Spotrac.
 That decision reflected confidence in his market value after his first All-Star campaign since 2019.
 The 31-year-old third baseman posted strong numbers in 2025, bouncing back from several injury-plagued seasons to remind the league why he once commanded a nine-year, $280 million contract as a young star in Houston.

 The problem for Bregman is that the third base market has shifted since he last tested free agency.
 Teams have found cheaper ways to fill the position through prospects, trades, and league-minimum players who provide adequate production.
 The handful of teams willing to pay premium prices for third basemen already have solutions in place.
 Boston, his former team, seems content to move on.
 The Yankees have other priorities.
 The Mets are focused on pitching.
 Bregman’s market hasn’t developed the way his camp expected.